safety-gear-for-ladakh-bike-trip

 8. Navigation & Communication:

-• Physical Maps: Don’t solely rely on digital maps, carry physical maps as a backup as they are always readily available.
+• Physical Maps: Don’t solely rely on digital maps; carry physical maps as a backup, as they are always readily available.

-• Compass: A basic compass can be a lifesaver if you lose your way, learn how to use it before your trip.
+• Compass: A basic compass can be a lifesaver if you lose your way; learn how to use it before your trip.

-• Postpaid SIM Card: BSNL, Airtel & Jio work in Ladakh with Jio offering the best network in Ladakh, activate a roaming plan before you leave.
+• Postpaid SIM Card: BSNL, Airtel & Jio work in Ladakh, with Jio offering the best network in Ladakh.
+Activate a roaming plan before you leave.

 9. Documents & Paperwork:

-• Vehicle Registration & Insurance: Carry original documents, make copies and store them separately.
+• Vehicle Registration & Insurance: Carry original documents, make copies, and store them separately.

 10. First Aid Kit & Medications:

-• Basic First Aid Kit: A basic first aid kit can also act as a safety gear for Ladakh bike trip including bandages, gauze, antiseptic wipes, and adhesive tapes.
+• Basic First Aid Kit: A basic first aid kit can also act as a safety gear for a Ladakh bike trip including bandages, gauze, antiseptic wipes, and adhesive tapes.

-• Personal Medications: Bring enough for the trip, plus some extra, keep them in their original packing.
+• Personal Medications: Bring enough for the trip, plus some extra; keep them in their original packing.

-• Other Medicines: Do carry basic medicines like pain relievers, altitude sickness medicine, antidiarrheal medicines, oral dehydration salts, medicines for cold and flu, multivitamins, antibacterial ointment, insect repellent, crepe bandage, pain balm, and even spray.
+• Other Medicines: Do carry basic medicines like pain relievers, altitude sickness medicine, antidiarrheal medicines, oral rehydration salts, medicines for cold and flu, multivitamins, antibacterial ointment, insect repellent, crepe bandage, pain balm, and even spray.

 Why Safety Gear Matters on a Ladakh Bike Trip?